Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Introduction

-In this paper, motivated by \cite{Jiang2018}, we extend the adaptive fast second-order sliding mode control (AFSOSMC) method from \cite{ASTC2015}, and propose a new proposition called the adaptive fast smooth second-order sliding mode control (AFSSOSMC) method, which integrates the advantages of the former two.
-This new method solves the chattering problem of \cite{ASTC2015} as well as the trouble of manually tuning the parameters existing in\cite{Jiang2018}.
-Based on this new method, a novel adaptive-gain smooth second-order sliding mode observer (ASSOSMO) is also proposed to alleviate chattering effect and adjust the parameters automatically without a priori knowledge of the upper bound of the lumped disturbances derivative.
-The main contributions of this paper can be summarized as follows: \begin{enumerate}[1)] \item A novel adaptive fast smooth second-order sliding mode control (AFSSOSMC) method is proposed to enable elevation and pitch angles to track given desired trajectories respectively, which not only maintains the characteristics of high precision, fast finite-time convergence and adaptation to the disturbance of unknown boundary, but also enormously reduces the chattering effect.
-Combined with a non-singular integral sliding mode surface\cite{2002Surface}, this method can guarantee the fast finite-time convergence of the tracking errors with constant disturbances and the fast finite-time uniformly ultimately boundedness with the time-varying lumped disturbances. \item A novel adaptive-gain smooth second-order sliding mode observer (ASSOSMO) is proposed to estimate the time-varying lumped disturbances of helicopter system control channels with smoother output than that of the adaptive-gain second-order sliding mode observer (ASOSMO) proposed in \cite{ASTC2015}. \end{enumerate}
+In this paper, inspired by \cite{ASTC2015,Jiang2018}, we propose a class of smooth adaptive fast second-order sliding mode control (SAFSOSMC) method and the method in \cite{ASTC2015} can be regarded as a special case of our proposed method to some extent.
+The new proposed method integrates the advantages of all the modified super-twisting algorithms mentioned before, including fast finite-time convergence, adaptation to the disturbances and smooth.
+To the best of the authors' knowledge, this is the first time that a modified super-twisting algorithm can simultaneously own the above three merits.
+Based on this new method, a novel adaptive-gain smooth second-order sliding mode observer (ASSOSMO) is also proposed to alleviate chattering effect and adjust the parameters automatically without knowing the boundary of the lumped disturbances derivative.
+The main contributions of this paper can be summarized as follows: \begin{enumerate}[1)] \item A novel SAFSOSMC method is proposed to enable elevation and pitch angles to track given desired trajectories respectively, which not only maintains the characteristics of fast finite-time convergence and adaptation to the disturbance of unknown boundary, but also enormously reduces the chattering effect.
+Combined with a non-singular integral sliding mode surface\cite{2002Surface}, this method can ensure the fast finite-time convergence of the tracking errors with constant disturbances and the fast finite-time uniformly ultimately boundedness with the time-varying lumped disturbances. \item A novel ASSOSMO is proposed to estimate the time-varying lumped disturbances of helicopter system control channels with smoother output than that of the adaptive-gain second-order sliding mode observer (ASOSMO) proposed in \cite{ASTC2015}. \end{enumerate}

 The fast finite-time convergence of the closed-loop system with constant disturbances and the fast finite-time uniformly ultimately boundedness of the closed-loop system with time-varying lumped disturbances will be proved with the corresponding finite-time Lyapunov stability theory.
 The effectiveness and superiority of the proposed control methods are verified by comparative experiments.